What is the Canadian Institute for Health Information?

 Clinical indicators are informed by a standardized assessment tool

-Here are the types of clinical indicators that are measured:
+Here are the types of quality indicators that are measured:

-Worsened pressure ulcer: This indicator looks at the number of long term care residents whose stage 2 to 4 pressure ulcer had worsened since the previous assessment.
+• Worsened Pressure Ulcer: This indicator looks at the number of long-term care residents whose stage 2 to 4 pressure ulcers have worsened since the previous assessment.
 Pressure ulcers can happen when a resident sits or lies in the same position for a long period of time.
 Immobility may be due to many physical and psychological factors, neurological diseases like Alzheimer’s and improper nutrition or hydration.
 Careful monitoring is required to ensure good quality of care.

-Improved physical functioning: This indicator looks at how many long term care residents improved or remained independent in transferring and locomotion.
-Being independent or showing an improvement in these 2 activities of daily living (ADLs) may indicate an improvement in overall health status and provide a sense of autonomy for the resident.
+• Improved Physical Functioning: This indicator looks at how many long-term care residents improved or remained independent in transferring and locomotion.
+Being independent or showing an improvement in these two activities of daily living (ADLs) may indicate an improvement in overall health status and provide a sense of autonomy for the resident.

-Worsened physical functioning: This indicator looks at how many long term care residents worsened or remained completely dependent in transferring and locomotion.
+• Worsened Physical Functioning: This indicator looks at how many long-term care residents worsened or remained completely dependent on transferring and locomotion.
 An increased level of dependence on others to assist with transferring and locomotion may indicate deterioration in the overall health status of a resident.

-Visit the CIHI website to view clinical indicators data for Shannex licensed nursing homes in New Brunswick.
+Visit the CIHI website to view quality indicators for Shannex licensed long-term care communities in Nova Scotia.